 To erase the link text or button from the document completely, select it and press the Backspace or Delete key.

-Creating web pages using the Web Wizard
+Exporting web pages using the Web Wizard

-The Web Wizard in LibreOffice allows you to create several types of standard web pages and is available all LibreOffice modules.
-However, each time you open the Web Wizard in a LibreOffice module, Writer will automatically start before the Web Wizard dialog opens.
+The Web Wizard in LibreOffice allows you to create several types of standard web pages from all LibreOffice components except Math.
+Each time you start the Web Wizard in a LibreOffice component, Writer will automatically start before the Web Wizard opens.
 The Web Wizard is linked to Writer and is normally used in Writer for creating web pages.

-Go to File > Wizards > Web Page on the menu bar to open the Web Wizard dialog (Error: Reference source not found).
+Go to File > Wizards > Web Page on the menu bar to open the Web Wizard dialog.